chrisquince/StrainMetaSim/README.md

 ```
 This will generate 96 paired end samples named Reads.0.r1.fq.gz, Reads.0.r2.fq.gz,...,Reads.95.r1.fq.gz, Reads.95.r2.fq.gz

+### Downloading reads

+If you cannot get the above simulation to work or just want to go ahead with the DESMAN
+then all the reads are downloadable from the URLs contained in this file [read urls](Results/complexmock.txt)

 ## Running DESMAN on the complex mock

 This assumes that DESMAN and CONCOCT are installed and their paths